-According to a local saying, it was a process of "the Han driving the Yi (the barbarians) away" following the governmental policies of "destruction" and "transformation".
-But at the same time, this driving away process has also been a process of Lahu identity mobilization.
+According to a local saying, it was a process of 'the Han driving the Yi [the barbarians] away' following the governmental policies of 'destruction' and 'transformation'.
+But at the same time, this driving-away process has also been a process of Lahu identity mobilization.
 Before being squeezed by Han immigration and social conflicts, the Luohei was still not a significant group, according to local historical archives.
-The categories of indigenous people in the southern Yunnan mountain area beyond the Ailao Mountains used to be defined crudely into two: there were the Cuan and the Bo.
-"Even though Yunnan is known for its hundreds of barbarians, in general there are just two kinds of peoples, the Cuan and the Bo.
-The Cuan are inhabitants of the east and the Bo of the west."58 Another method of classification used for non-Han indigenous peoples was to define them as the Pu, the Cuan, the Bo, the Luo, the Heni/Woni, the Xibo, the Bai and so on.
-For instance, "In Zhenyuan county, local peoples are all of the Pu and the Luo.
-Their custom is mainly based on their loose ties with the officials.
-Because their lands are lean, the Luo barbarian relies on their slash-and-burn farming."59 Another piece of archive says, "The Kuchong is a branch of the Cuan and has been under the jurisdiction of Linan prefecture since the Yuan dynasty (1271-1368).
-Now they live in the Linan, the Yuanjiang, the Zhenyuan and the Puer prefectures."
-60
+The categories of indigenous people in the southern Yunnan mountain area beyond the Ailao Mountains used to be defined crudely into two: the Cuan and the Bo.
+'Even though Yunnan is known for its hundreds of barbarians, in general there are just two kinds of peoples, the Cuan and the Bo.
+The Cuan are inhabitants of the east and the Bo of the west.'58 Another method of classification used for non-Han indigenous peoples was to define them as the Pu, the Cuan, the Bo, the Luo, the Heni/Woni, the Xibo, the Bai,